LucasEnard/formation-template-python/README.md

 Double clicking on the operation will enable us to activate it.
 After that, by selecting the operation and going in the [Actions] tabs in the right sidebar menu, we should be able to test the operation (if not see the production creation part to activate testings / you may need to start the production if stopped).

-For IrisOperation it is to be noted that the table must be created before use.
+For IrisOperation it is to be noted that the table was created automatically.
+The steps to create it and save it beetween container build :
-To access the Iris DataBase you will need to access the management portal and seek [System Explorer] then [SQL] then [Go].
+Access the Iris DataBase using the access to the management portal and seek [System Explorer] then [SQL] then [Go].
 Now you can enter in the [Execute Query] :
 ```
 CREATE TABLE iris.training (